ggomp2885/4B-ML-Classification-on-Cloud/README.md

 Some inital thoughts:

-It looks like we can "plug and play" the CIFAR 100 dataset into either of the two computer vision Github repos linked at the top of the assignment
+* It looks like we can "plug and play" the CIFAR 100 dataset into either of the two computer vision Github repos linked at the top of the assignment
-CIFAR 100 is a "toy" dataset that is already loaded into Keras, so we should be able to load this in, in one line.
+* CIFAR 100 is a "toy" dataset that is already loaded into Keras, so we'll able to load this in one line.